tldr-pages/tldr/pages/common/diff.md

 `diff -w {{file1}} {{file2}}`

-- Compare files, showing differences side by side:
+- Compare files, showing the differences side by side:

 `diff -y {{file1}} {{file2}}`

-- Compare files, showing differences in unified format (as used by `git diff`):
+- Compare files, showing the differences in unified format (as used by `git diff`):

 `diff -u {{file1}} {{file2}}`